d4t4v1z/d3-book/README.md

 http://creativecommons.org/licenses/by-nc-nd/3.0/

-THe Planned Table of Content is as follows:
+The Planned Table of Content is as follows:

-1. Fundamentals
+# 1. Fundamentals

-1.1 General Introduction
+## 1.1 General Introduction

-1.1.1 The Concept of Visual Analytics
+### 1.1.1 The Concept of Visual Analytics

 1.1.2 The Analytical Process